flutter/plugins/packages/image_picker/image_picker/README.md

 ### Handling MainActivity destruction on Android

-Android system -- although very rarely -- sometimes kills the MainActivity after the image_picker finishes.
-When this happens, we lost the data selected from the image_picker.
-You can use `retrieveLostData` to retrieve the lost data in this situation.
+When under high memory pressure the Android system may kill the MainActivity of the application using the image_picker.
+On Android the image_picker makes use of the default `Intent.ACTION_GET_CONTENT` or `MediaStore.ACTION_IMAGE_CAPTURE` intents.
+This means that while the intent is executing the source application is moved to the background and becomes eligable for cleanup when the system is low on memory.
+When the intent finishes executing, Android will restart the application.
+Since the data is never returned to the original call use the `ImagePicker.retrieveLostData()` method to retrieve the lost data.
 For example:

 ```dart
 Future<void> getLostData() async {